moby/moby/man/docker-volume.1.md

   See **docker-volume-create(1)** for full documentation on the **create** command.

 **inspect**
-  Return low-level information on a volume
-  See **docker-volume-inspect(1)** for full documentation on the **inspect** command.
+  Display detailed information on one or more volumes See **docker-volume-inspect(1)** for full documentation on the **inspect** command.

 **ls**